 - If the issue is a likelihood of confusion with federally registered marks or prior pending applications and the goods/services are identical, you need only submit the relevant registration or application serial number(s).
 Copies of registration certificates or printouts from the USPTO database are not needed.

 - If the issue is a likelihood of confusion and the goods and services are not identical, then objective third party evidence showing the relatedness of the goods/services should be provided.
+If the evidence includes third-party registrations, a mere list of the registrations or a copy of a search report is not proper evidence of such registrations and all submitted registrations must be based on use of the mark in commerce.

 - If the issue is descriptiveness/genericness of the mark, evidence showing use by others of the mark or portions of the mark in a descriptive or generic manner, or excerpts from the dictionary showing the meaning of the mark, is appropriate.
 However, merely submitting a list of web sites is not sufficient and a letter of protest merely including such a list will be denied.
 See Trademark Manual of Examining Procedure (TMEP) §710.01(b) for guidance on the transitory nature of Internet postings.